Ọmụgwọ: Igbo tradition

-How ọmụgwọ is done
+Processs

-Often, after childbirth is when ọmụgwọ begins.
-It is the responsibility of the grandmother to educate or guide the new mother on the type of food she eats to help with the production of breast milk, the new mother will also be massaged with hot water regularly.
+In ọmụgwọ, often beginning after childbirth, it is the responsibility of the maternal grandmother to educate or guide the new mother on the type of food she eats to help with the production of breast milk, the new mother will also be massaged with hot water regularly.

 After the baby is born, the grandmother will help the new mother to massage herself and her body.
 Hot water massage involves dipping a towel in hot water and using it to massage the new mother's stomach.
 Sitz Bath is also an important practice for a newborn's mother if she had a vaginal delivery and has a perineum tear.
 Sitting on hot water helps heal her internal organs properly.
 During this process, The mother or stepmother is involved in many household chores, caring for both the mother and the baby.
 The new mother will be given spicy foods such as pepper soup made with local spice to help remove unwanted blood clots from her body and help boost milk production.
 Akamu is also another feeding option for the mother as it helps to produce breast milk.
 Akamu is a local cereal made from grains like maize, sorghum, Guinea corn, etc.